As an Amazon Associate I earn from qualifying purchases.

 Healthy avocado chocolate mousse

-This easy avocado chocolate mousse recipe calls for a handful of simple ingredients, you probably have everything at home.
-I have included precise quantities in the recipe card down below, but for the moment here are some details.
+This recipe has just a handful of ingredients, you probably have everything at home.
+Here are more details, and you can find precise quantities in the recipe card at the bottom.

-• Avocado.
-You’ll need 2 ripe avocados of medium size, I recommend Hass avocados.
-To check for the best level of ripeness, gently press the fruits with your fingers.
-The ideal avocados are slightly soft to the touch and green inside.
-But not too soft, or they may be rotten.
+• Avocado – You’ll need 2 ripe avocados of medium size, I recommend Hass.
+To check for perfect ripeness, gently press the fruits with your fingers.
+They should slightly soft.

 Dietary adaptations